wintercounter/transformed/README.md

 myTransformer.setOutputTransformer(myOutputTransformer)
 ```

-> Output transformers always should be set before calling `setProps` because they have the capability to alter prop names when registering them.
+> Output transformers always should be set before calling any `setProps` because they have the capability to alter prop names when registering them.

 #### `setProps()`